Nicoline van der Sijs

 Nicoline van der Sijs (born 1 April 1955) is a Dutch linguist and etymologist who is Professor of Historical Dutch Linguistics at Radboud University Nijmegen.

 Biography

 Nicoline van der Sijs was born in Heerlen on 1 April 1955.
 She received a master's degree in Slavistics from the University of Utrecht in 1979, and a Ph.D. in Dutch historical linguistics from Leiden University in 2001.
-On January 1, 2013, van der Sijs was appointed Professor of Historical Dutch Linguistics at Radboud University Nijmegen.
+On 1 January 2013 Van der Sijs was appointed Professor of Historical Dutch Linguistics at Radboud University Nijmegen.